There are plenty of reasons to want a travel trailer under 5000 lbs. What’s yours?

 Advantages of Lightweight Travel Trailers Under 5,000 lbs

-At first, it can be a little discouraging when you own a small SUV or van and are shopping for a travel trailer you can tow.
-But fortunately, as you saw with the 11 options on my list, you really can get the bells and whistles of much larger RVs in some surprisingly compact trailers.
+At first, it can be a little discouraging when you own a small SUV or van and are shopping for travel trailers you can tow.
+But fortunately, as you saw with the 11 options on my list, you really can get the bells and whistles of much larger RVs in some surprisingly compact travel trailers.